mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 > Acting on and witnessing myriad things with the burden of oneself is “delusion.”

 [That] means cultivating practice and verifying myriad things *by conveying oneself to them* is delusion.

 In other words, first we try to move toward nature and create the poem.
 By creating a poem, you can verify the existence of nature, how wonderful it is. [...]
 But, he says, it is delusion.
 Yes, it is delusion, because you see the world in terms of your eyes, your feelings; [that is] delusion.
 But is it real delusion?
-No, no way; that is a little bit narrow understanding.
+No, no way; that [would be] a little bit narrow understanding.
 That delusion is going in the Buddha’s land, supported by all sentient beings.
 Because there is no other way!
 No other way.

 If it is delusion, which you should hate – at that time, [is] all sentient nature coming to you and helping you?
-In the 1960’s and 70’s, always the hippies said something like, “I don’t know where I am going.
+In the 1960’s and 70’s, the hippies always said something like, “I don’t know where I am going.
 The Universe takes care of me.”
 Can you say that? *[He chuckles.]* No way.
-If you do it, your life becomes a mess.
+If you do it, your life becomes a *mess*.

 So first of all, you have to move toward nature, toward the world, and take care of it.
 And then, at that time, you can verify the presence of the world with you.
 That’s why we have to do it.
 But, it is delusion.
-We say, “It is right; it is Enlightenment.”
-I don’t think it is.
+We say, “It is right; it is Enlightenment;” [but] I don’t think it is.
 [That is] prejudice; ego.
-That’s why if you see the very energetic businessmen and politicians – whoever they are – you really respect them, because they are always acting positively, creating something.
-[You think] they are wonderful people.
+That’s why if you see the very energetic businessmen and politicians – whoever they are – you really respect them, because they are always acting positively, creating something; [you think] they are wonderful people.
 But I don’t think it’s wonderful. *[He chuckles.]* It is a delusion.

 But the point is, there is no other way *except* the deluded way, in order to reach whole world.
 So the important point is, don’t be stuck in the delusion.
 You can use delusion properly.
 How?
 Simply deal with delusions; as simply as you can.
 There is no reason you should be stuck, or you should be proud of yourself; no matter [whether] you are successful in business, or politics, et cetera.
 Even if I become a saint, there is no reason I should be proud of myself.
 No way.
 Because it is delusion.
 That is my karmic life.

-It is just like an owl can see everything at night; something like that.
+It is something like [that] an owl can see everything at night.
 “By practice, I became a saint” – is this wonderful?
 No, it’s not wonderful.
 It is just like an owl...

 *[Tape change.]*

 ... because I create it.

 But on the other hand, if so, it is wrong?
 No, it’s not wrong.
 Behind this delusion, a huge, expansive world is there, by which your delusion is supported.
 So, don’t get stuck with delusion; please use delusion in universal perspective.
 That is the [bodhisattva](glossary#bodhisattva) practice.
-That’s why bodhisattvas suffer from their life, and also from [other] people’s life, all sentient beings’ life: how to help all sentient beings.
+That’s why bodhisattvas suffer from their life, and also from [other] people’s life, all sentient beings’ life – how to help all sentient beings.

 #### 48:01